-Complete either a Report of Cash Sales/Money Received Online Department Deposit form or one of the paper forms available on each university.
+Complete either an Online Department Deposit form or one of the paper forms available at each university and submit it to University Bursar.
 Keep a copy for your unit records.

 Complete a preprinted bank deposit slip.
 Keep a copy for your unit records.

-Put together for pickup to deliver to the bank:
+Compile the information for the scheduled bank pickup::

 Checks and/or cash